GermainZ/weechat-vimode/README.md

                     Many fixes and improvements.
 WeeChat ≥ 1.0.0 required.
 * version 0.5:      added: line numbers bar (disabled by default), :<num>
                     commands, C, D. Many fixes and improvements.
+* version 0.6:      added python3 support, `:imap <key_sequence> <Esc>`,
+                    `/vimode_go_to_normal` for use in user-defined key
+                    bindings, nt/nT to scroll nicklist, support for user-defined commands for copying/pasting, simple
+                    tab-completion for Ex mode.
+Flipped J/K and gT/gt.
+Other bug fixes and improvements.

 For the full change log, please check the [list of commits][1].